본문 바로가기

 National Judges Collective Opposition: "Special Court for Insurrection Cases Unconstitutional," Democratic Party Also Slows Push (Comprehensive) On the 8th, Judge Kim Yeyeong and other judicial representatives attending the National Judges' Representative Meeting held at the Judicial Research and Training Institute in Ilsan, Goyang-si, Gyeonggi Province, are performing the national ceremony before the start of the meeting.
 2025.12.08 Photo by Dongju Yoon

-The National Judges' Representative Meeting is a gathering of representative judges elected from courts at various levels.
-They convene to express opinions or make recommendations regarding judicial administration and the independence of judges.
+The National Judges' Representative Meeting is a body composed of representative judges elected from courts at all levels.
+They gather to express opinions or make recommendations regarding judicial administration and the independence of judges.

-Regarding the special court for insurrection cases, they said, "We recognize the significance of trials related to martial law and the public's deep interest and concern about them."
-However, they made it clear that they oppose the current bill to establish a special court for martial law cases and the proposed amendment to the Criminal Act introducing the crime of judicial distortion, stating, "There is considerable controversy over their constitutionality and serious concerns about the infringement of judicial independence.
-Therefore, we urge careful deliberation on these matters."
+Regarding the special court for insurrection cases, they said, "We fully recognize the importance of trials related to martial law and the significant public interest and concern surrounding them."
+However, they made it clear that they oppose the current bills under discussion, which include the establishment of a special court for martial law cases and the introduction of the crime of judicial distortion into the Criminal Act.
+They explained that these proposals raise constitutional concerns and pose a significant threat to judicial independence, and therefore called for careful and thorough deliberation.

-On changes to the personnel and evaluation system for judges, they stated, "Changes to the personnel and evaluation system for judges can have a significant impact on judicial independence, the security of judges' positions, and ultimately public trust in the judiciary," adding, "Therefore, such changes should not be hastily pursued based on short-term discussions or public opinion."
-They emphasized, "Any changes to the personnel and evaluation system for judges must go through sufficient research and broad discussion, comprehensively considering not only the opinions of judges but also the expectations and concerns of the public in a balanced manner."
+On the issue of changes to the personnel and evaluation system for judges, they stated, "Changes to the personnel and evaluation system for judges can have a significant impact on judicial independence, the job security of judges, and, ultimately, public trust in the judiciary."
+They expressed a negative view, saying, "Such changes should not be hastily pursued based on short-term discussions or shifts in public opinion."
+They further emphasized, "Any changes to the personnel and evaluation system for judges must undergo sufficient research and broad-based discussion, and the process must comprehensively consider not only the opinions of judges but also the expectations and concerns of the public."

 National Judges Collective Opposition: "Special Court for Insurrection Cases Unconstitutional," Democratic Party Also Slows Push (Comprehensive) Yonhap News Agency

-Meanwhile, on the same day, the Democratic Party also held a general assembly of lawmakers to discuss its judicial reform bills, including the 'Special Court for Insurrection Cases Act' and the bill introducing the crime of judicial distortion, but did not reach a conclusion on whether to pass them in the plenary session on the 9th.
-The Democratic Party decided to gather more opinions and reach a conclusion at the next general assembly of lawmakers.
+Meanwhile, on the same day, the Democratic Party also held a general assembly to discuss its judicial reform bills, including the 'Special Court for Insurrection Cases Act' and the bill to introduce the crime of judicial distortion, but did not reach a conclusion on whether to pass them at the plenary session on the 9th.
+The Democratic Party decided to gather more opinions and make a final decision at the next general assembly.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.